Hossain-Altaf/JAVA_Calculator/README.md

 package Calculator;
 /*
-* this is a simple calculator app created by only using java swing *
+* this is a simple calculator app created by using java swing *
 * Created by:
 * Altaf Hossain-2021831002